Browse Rentals

 Consider Short-Term Leasing

 Short-term leasing is one of the easiest ways to find a pied-à-terre.
-Many landlords and property owners offer tenants temporary leases to stay at their properties, which is a great option for anyone who might prioritize a flexible and affordable place during their time away from home.
+Many landlords and property owners offer tenants temporary leases to stay at their properties, which is a great option for anyone who might want a flexible and affordable place during their time away from home.

-Utilize Local Resources
+Use Local Resources

 Another great way to find a pied-à-terre is to tap into local resources such as real estate agents, property managers, and sometimes even vacation home or rental websites including Streeteasy to read the real estate market most easily.
 These resources will provide a wide range of options to choose from, as well as a handful of valuable information about the spot you're visiting to dig deeper into the history and local charm of the area.